Joomla gallery by joomlashine.com

 Primarily used as an educational aid.
 This 1-kW solar photovoltaic panel when combined with the wind turbine already on site, can offset about 2,500 kilowatt-hours (kWh) of power used each year at the nature park’s administration buildings.
 That equals a projected offset of about 3,400 pounds of carbon dioxide emissions each year.

 Mansfield Dam is one LCRA's six dams.
 Once the major source of LCRA's electric generation capacity, now provide power at times of peak demand as water levels allow.
 When fully operational, the dams' generating stations can supply as much as 292 megawatts of green electric power.

 Created on Monday, 14 May 2012 22:43

-The Austin Green Energy Group is an volunteer organization which strives to provide a sustainable existence and a more livable environment; with your help and participation we believe we can achieve these objectives.
+The Austin Green Energy Group is a volunteer organization which strives to provide a sustainable existence and a more livable environment through our activism; with your support and participation we believe we can achieve these objectives.

 "Life is not a spectator sport.
 If you're going to spend your whole life in the grandstand just watching what goes on, in my opinion you're wasting your life."
 Jackie Robinson

 Please join us in these efforts and become a member.